aj-archipelago/concierge/README.md

 - `CORTEX_GRAPHQL_API_URL`: the full GraphQL URL of the Cortex deployment, e.g. `https://<site>.azure-api.net/graphql?subscription-key=<key>`
 - `CORTEX_MEDIA_API_URL`: the full URL of the Cortex media helper app, e.g. `https://<site>.azure-api.net/media-helper?subscription-key=<key>`

+The following environment variable is optional and used for blue/green deployment scenarios:

+- `CORTEX_GRAPHQL_API_BLUE_URL`: When you want to test your application against a pre-production ("blue") environment while using the same build that will run in production, set this to the Cortex "blue" URL.
+This variable must be set both at build-time and at runtime in the blue environment only.
+This is particularly useful for testing new features or changes in a pre-production environment before deploying to production.

 The following environment variable is needed to deliver user feedback to Slack:

 - `SLACK_WEBHOOK_URL` - the is the URL of the Slack webhook you've configured to deliver the message to whichever channel you want to deliver it to.